Publishing Agreements Explained: Marketing Obligations of the Publisher

 Contracts

 One of the main responsibilities of a video game publisher is not only to fund and release a game but also to market it effectively.
-Some developers assume that a publisher will always do their best to promote the game, since they also benefit financially.
-While that is partly true, relying only on this assumption can be risky.
+Some developers assume that a publisher will always do their best to promote the game, since they also benefit financially from its succes.
+While that assumption is partly true, relying on it can be risky.

 A publisher typically manages a portfolio of games.
-This means that marketing resources and budgets may be shifted toward whichever title is performing best at a given time.
-For example, if a publisher has two launches in the same quarter, they may allocate more attention to the one with a better return on investment (even if that leaves your game underpromoted).
+Marketing resources—both time and money—are typically allowed to whichever game is performing best at a given time.
+For example, if a publisher has two launches in the same quarter, they may allocate more resources to the game with a better return on investment—even if that leaves your game underpromoted.

-By including clear marketing obligations in a publishing agreement, developers can ensure accountability.
-In some cases, failure to meet marketing commitments can even be grounds to terminate the contract, allowing the developer to seek a new publisher or other solutions.
+By including clear marketing obligations in a publishing agreement, developers can ensure that the publisher remains accountable.
+In some cases, failure to meet marketing commitments can even be a valid ground for termination of the contract, allowing the developer to seek a new publisher or other solutions.

-This article explains the most common types of marketing obligations in publishing agreements.
+This article outlines the most common types of marketing obligations found in publishing agreements and how publishers can review them effectively.

 The efforts obligation

-This type of clause does not guarantee a particular outcome (such as a minimum number of sales).
-Instead, it simply obligates the publisher to apply a certain standard of effort when marketing the game.
+This type of clause does not guarantee any specific outcome (such as a minimum number of sales).
+Instead, it sets a standard of dilligence—the publisher must apply a certain standard of effort when marketing the game.

 Example of an effort obligation in a video game publishing agreement